Anjana984/Java-Student-Database-Mini-Project/README.md

  Run Programme
 ----------------------------------------------

-1.open the src .java file named miniProjectJDBC in eclipse (or any IDE)
+1.open the src .java file named miniProjectJDBC in eclipse (or any IDE) and hit 'Run' (or play button)

 2.programe will ask you to give a name  for the table.
 Type the name and press Enter